 Because networks take a relationship-centered view of the world, the data structures that we will analyze will model real-world behaviors and community.
 Through a suite of algorithms derived from mathematical graph theory, we can compute and predict the behavior of individuals and communities through these types of analyses.
 This has several practical applications from recommendation to law enforcement to election prediction, and more.

 In this course we will ingest data and construct a social network using Python.
 We will learn analyses that compute cardinality, as well as traversal and querying techniques on the graph, and even compute clusters to detect community.
 Besides learning the basics of graph theory, we will also make predictions and create visualizations from our graphs so that we can easily leverage social networks in larger data products.

 The course will cover the following topics:

-Upon completion of the course, you will understand how to conduct graph analyses on networks, as well as have built a library for analyses on a social network!
+Upon completion of the course, you will understand how to conduct graph analyses on networks.
+You will also have built a library for analysis on a social network!

 Attendees should be familiar with Python and with the command line before participating in this course.
 They should also have the required software installed and operational on their computers.